Casey Eye Institute Hosted International Meeting on Gene Therapy

 "Gene therapy, which targets a specific biological function, has great potential in treating blinding eye diseases of the retina caused by a defective gene," said David Wilson, M.D., Thiele-Petti Chair of the Department of Ophthalmology and Director of Casey Eye Institute.
 The experimental treatment involves augmenting the function of the faulty gene with a healthy version of the gene introduced into eye cells by way of a non-active virus.

 "There has been enough progress that we felt it was time to bring together everyone involved in gene therapy research to build on the momentum with our collective efforts," he said.
 "Because so many of these inherited diseases are rare, we need to do this on an international level in order to achieve the necessary number of participants for the next phase of clinical trials," he added.
-The group, which includes nearly 70 participants from medical institutions, research centers and the biotech industry, also will begin the critical task of establishing common measures of success as scientists begin testing the effectiveness of these novel treatments.
+The group, which included nearly 70 participants from medical institutions, research centers and the biotech industry, also began the critical task of establishing common measures of success as scientists begin testing the effectiveness of these novel treatments.
 The ultimate goal is to create a formal study group for future collaborations, said Dr. Wilson.

 Currently, Casey is conducting Phase I/II gene therapy trials for several rare inherited retinal disorders, including Usher syndrome, Leber Congenital Amaurosis and Stargardt disease.
 It also is one of two research sites in the world testing a gene therapy medication for the wet form of age-related macular degeneration.